Canon 1300D vs Panasonic TZ100

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Panasonic TZ100.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 1300D and the Panasonic TZ100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (45 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the TZ100 are weather-sealed.